What is I COUNT? Which children can be registered on I COUNT, and what are the benefits?

 - families and relevant providers are notified by letter of the decision made by the Disabled Children's Support Panel.
 If services have been agreed, details of how these will commence and who to contact will be included in the decision letter

-- services are usually reviewed either 6 monthly or annually.
+- services are reviewed either 6 monthly or annually.
 We will notify you when the review is due and what action is required.
-Reviews are generally alternated between the Short Breaks Assessment, completed by school one year, and the Self Assessment, completed by parents/carers the next.
-If review documents are not received this will delay a decision by the DCS support panel and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases mean that the services stop, so it is important to return these forms quickly
+Reviews are generally alternated between a Short Breaks Assessment, completed by school one year, and the Self Assessment, completed by parents/carers the next.
+If review documents are not received promptly this will delay any decision by the DCS support panel to continue services and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases mean that the services stop, so it is important to return these forms quickly